Relative Humidity: The Key to Fresh Produce?

 At Sensitech, we know that good temperature control is important for maintaining the post-harvest freshness of fruits and vegetables.
 Yet there are other factors that can affect produce freshness, which are similarly important to track, measure, and control —factors like relative humidity.

 Relative humidity (RH) is the moisture content of the atmosphere, expressed as the ratio of the actual moisture content to the total possible moisture content without condensation forming.
-Because colder air is more capable of holding moisture than warmer air, RH is temperature-dependent.
+Because warmer air is more capable of holding moisture than cooler air, RH is temperature-dependent.
 Knowing the RH inside a shipping container can be crucial for maintaining freshness, especially for produce with high water content like lettuce, cucumbers, mushrooms, strawberries, and watermelons.
 Both low RH and high RH may have negative impacts on produce quality, particularly if RH levels are out of the recommended specifications for long periods of time.